busybox42/evilapi/README.md

 ## Introduction

-EvilAPI is a versatile collection of utilities designed for email and security research.
-This project is intended for educational and demonstration purposes only.
+EvilAPI is a versatile collection of utilities designed for email system administration, troubleshooting, and research.
+This project is intended for email administrators, system administrators, and IT professionals managing email infrastructure.

 ## Table of Contents